PickYourOwn.org

 Mulberries The mulberry grows on a tree that can get quite large.
 They are black and are so fragile that almost no markets carry them.
 They are similar to blackberries, just larger and much more fragile).
 The flavor is very mild, and they are mildly sweet.
 I doubt whether many people would prefer them to blackberries or raspberries, but if you have access to a tree, they are very productive!

 Olallieberries: The olallieberry is a cross between a youngberry and a loganberry; it's black and fairly sweet.
 It is popular in California and Oregon. (often misspelled as Ollalieberries).
 Plants are very hard to come by.
-Nurseries in California often have them in the Spring, but there appear to be no mail order nor online sellers/shippers.
+Nurseries in California often have them in the Spring, There are a few online sellers/shippers, like Weeks.
 If anyone knows of one, please write me, I'd like to get a few plants to try!

 Paw-Paws: Also known as a prairie banana, Kentucky banana, or Ozark banana, is small tree with large leaves and fruit, native to southeastern North America.
 Also spelled paw paw, paw-paw, and papaw.